MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: MLP fusion with approximate NTK

+\textbf{Gradients for MLP modules.} We start with the gradients for a classical MLP module in \Cref{eqn:mlp_output}.
+In particular,

-It is worth mentioning that the classical model compression technique, pruning, can be expected to well approximate the NTK.
+where we by convention abuse the boldfaced notation $\mtx \sigma, \mtx \sigma'$ as a shorthand for $\sigma\paren{\mtx X \mtx W_1 + \mtx 1 \mtx b_1^\T}$ and $\sigma'\paren{\mtx X \mtx W_1 + \mtx 1 \mtx b_1^\T}$ respectively.
+The computation of NTK would then be boiled down to the proper inner products of the aforementioned gradient terms.
+It is worth mentioning that the classical model compression technique, pruning, is expected to well approximate the NTK.
 Assuming the output of a pruned MLP is close to the original one, the gradient terms will be roughly approximated by the Hadamard product of the mask matrix and the original gradient terms in \Cref{eqn:grad}.

+\textbf{Gradients for MoE modules.} We first give the matrix form of an MoE module to ease the following gradient derivation; to the best of our knowledge, we are the first to provide this fundamental form for MoE modules.